Western wildfires force evacuations in Arizona, California

 Associated Press

 FLAGSTAFF, Ariz.
-(AP) — The northern Arizona city of Flagstaff is synonymous with mountains — lush with ponderosa pines, meadows, and hiking trails that are a usual respite from the desert heat.
+(AP) — The northern Arizona city of Flagstaff is synonymous with mountains — lush with ponderosa pines, meadows and hiking trails that are a respite from the desert heat.

 Now, parts of them are burning yet again this year, fueled by winds that grounded air resources Monday.
-Fire crews were anticipating more moderate winds Tuesday and throughout the week that could help them get a better handle on the blaze that has largely spared homes but made a run into a wilderness area and toward a lava dome volcano.
+Fire crews were anticipating more moderate winds Tuesday and throughout the week, which could help them get a better handle on the blaze that has largely spared homes but made a run into a wilderness area and toward a lava dome volcano.

 “We’re most definitely dry,” Flagstaff resident Colin Challifour said late Monday.
 “The forests are dry.
 It’s unfortunate.
 You don’t like to see it.”

 Roughly 2,500 homes have been evacuated because of two wildfires burning on the outskirts of Flagstaff.
 One home and a secondary structure burned, the Coconino County Sheriff’s Office said.
-Hundreds of other people in California and New Mexico also have been forced to flee their homes threatened by wildfires.
+Hundreds of other people in California and New Mexico have also been forced to flee homes threatened by wildfires.

 In northern Arizona, Coconino County declared an emergency because of the wildfire.